 2. Saute the above with spices until vegetables are soft and chicken is no longer pink.

-3. Dump chicken mixture into crock pot with green chilis (drained), corn, tomatoes and only one can of beans (drained).
+3. Dump chicken mixture into a crockpot with green chilis (drained), corn, tomatoes and only one can of beans (drained).

-4. Puree remaining can of beans in its own liquid with hand blender or food processor.
+4. Puree the remaining can of beans in its own liquid with a hand blender or food processor.